-Training is designed to produce a person capable of safely and effectively performing the role of a day 1 consultant surgeon (or equivalent in non-surgical specialties).
-The role of a consultant surgeon can be thought of as a sum of all the various tasks which need to be performed through a working week.
-These tasks are the high-level outcomes of the curriculum and grouping these together describe the role of a consultant surgeon.
-To perform a high-level clinical task as a consultant surgeon requires fellows to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
+Training is designed to produce a person capable of safely and effectively performing the role of a first day consultant surgeon.
+The role of a Consultant Surgeon can be thought of as a sum of all the various tasks which need to be performed through a working week.
+These tasks are the high-level outcomes of the curriculum and grouping these together describe the role of a Consultant Surgeon.
+To perform a high-level clinical task as a Consultant Surgeon requires fellows to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
 In addition, a surgeon will need to have acquired the generic skills, behaviours and values shared by all doctors in order to perform this task safely and well.
 A capability is a set of skills that can be developed through training from novice to expert and therefore these high-level clinical outcomes are known as Capabilities in Practice (CiPs).
 They are common across all surgical specialties and are delivered within the context of the Generic Professional Capabilities and the fellowship syllabus.